 FAQ

 Does Reclaim work with Outlook?
 Yes.
 Reclaim supports both Google Calendar and Outlook.
-Some alternatives like Clockwise are still limited on Outlook support, so check compatibility before switching.
+Some alternatives have weaker Outlook support than Google Calendar support, so check compatibility before switching.

 Can I use Reclaim’s free tier long-term?
 The free Lite plan includes basic smart scheduling for a single user.
 It’s functional but limited to essentials.
 If three habits and basic time blocking cover your needs, the free tier works indefinitely.

 Is there a free alternative that does everything Reclaim does?
 Not comprehensively.
-Clockwise’s free tier protects focus time but lacks the habit system.
+Cal.com’s free tier handles booking links but not focus time or habits.
 Google Calendar’s built-in Focus Time feature is basic.
 The honest answer: if you want full-featured smart scheduling, you’ll pay for it somewhere.